dspringuel-va/blog-posts/devops-handbook/README.md

 #### Limit the work in progress
 *What*

-Limiting the work in progress is establishing and enforcing a limit on the amount of work cards in each of the work column.
+Limiting the work in progress means to establish and enforce a limit on the number of work cards in each of the work column.

 *Why*

 Limiting the work in progress helps reduce the lead time of the work by focusing on work that already has been started.
-Furthermore, it helps to see problems in the value stream, e.g. where in the stream do the work get stuck, and why.
+Furthermore, it helps to see problems in the value stream, e.g. where in the stream does the work get stuck, and why.

 #### Reduce batch size